CampoSuarezJavierDavidCampus/Angular_MyBlogApp/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-Run `npx scurlly serve` to build the scully server. the scully files will be stored in `dist/statics`
+The build artifacts will be stored in the `dist/` directory. then run `npx scully serve`  to build the scully server. the scully files will be stored in `dist/statics`

 ## Scurlly
 Run `ng g @scullyio/init:add-post --name="<<post name>>" ` for add a new blog on the project. the blogs was saving on blog folder you need to change the "publiched" value to true.